ElderLo1/PS3_tv2home_xmbml_mod/README.md

 7. Profit!

 ## Special Thanks to:
-- DeViL303 for his excellent work and documentation on XMBML as well as his offline builds of Home used in this experiment.
+- DeViL303 for his excellent work and documentation on XMBML as well as his offline builds of Home and the SDAT Dumper tool used in this experiment.
 In other words, he was probably the biggest resource for this little experiment of mine, props should really go to him!
 - PS3DevWiki for being a good learning source for XMBML code
 - Sony for the creation of the PS3